BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Head into Jasper Ward now to talk to the Police Chief, who will give you *Safety Goggles*.
 This massive quest quest will be over soon, I swear.

 Head down to the Lower Peridot Ward.
-If we previously did the Onix quest and got the Hiker moved into a new house, we'll find him southeast of the Pokemon Center, and he'll give us a *Choice Band* if we joined the Aqua Gang, and a *Choice Specs* if we joined the Magma Gang.
+If we previously did the Onix quest and got the Hiker moved into a new house, we'll find him southeast of the Pokémon Center, and he'll give us a *Choice Band* if we joined the Aqua Gang, and a *Choice Specs* if we joined the Magma Gang.
 Sweet!

 ## Reborn Restoration Project 1